Richard Milazzo is a critic, curator, publisher, independent scholar and poet.

 “At City University, I studied theories of formal systems relating to logic and allegory with Professors Raymond Smullyan and Angus Fletcher, respectively, although the magical games of chess and mathematics seemed forever to allude me.
 Nevertheless, apart from his anti-semitism and his paranoia, Bobby Fischer’s ‘two pawns to the side’ and Gödel’s incompleteness theorem, like the writings of the pre-Socratics, fueled my imagination, as did Heisenberg’s uncertainty principle at the time.
 (I think they still do.)
 I’m not sure Professor Smullyan was an albino, but his hair and features were as long and white as a snowdrift, and he seemed to come down from a mountain in upstate New York (or some similar god-forsakened place), like Nietszche’s Zarathustra, to teach us, in the world below, in the benighted pornography- and drug-riddled district of 42nd St. and Times Square; and Professor Fletcher’s ideas and speech intonations were so mesmering I hardly noticed how utterly Celtic he was.
 He, too, seemed to have descended from some higher place to instruct us in the mysterious ways of an Unworld.

-“In the end, the whole Holden Cauldfield / Catcher in the Rye thing caught up with me and I simply couldn’t bring myself to complete the doctorate, even though I was one Latin exam and a dissertation away from becoming a doctor who had not taken the Hippocratic oath and who couldn’t help or really want to help anyone, much less teach anything.
+“In any case, in the end, the whole Holden Cauldfield / Catcher in the Rye thing caught up with me and I simply couldn’t bring myself to complete the doctorate, even though I was one or two exams (Latin, I believe) and a dissertation away from becoming a doctor who had not taken the Hippocratic oath and who couldn’t help or really want to help anyone, much less teach anything.
 I simply grew to despise academia, and the intellectual and ideological mannequins it seemed to breed, with few exceptions.
 Independent thinking was hardly encouraged, much less recognized, regardless of the few curt exceptions one had to hunt down.

-“One word about the Catcher in the Rye remark: the school I had tranferred to (from Long Island City High School), McBurney, ceased to exist in 1988, but was absurdly memorialized in a mention by J.D.
+“One word about the Catcher in the Rye remark: the school I had tranferred to (from Long Island City High School), McBurney, ceased to exist in 1988 (this seemed to be a theme), but was absurdly memorialized in a mention by J.D.
 Salinger in said novel.
 Without this mention, I’m not sure anyone would even remember McBurney ever existed, I mean apart from the YMCA, with which it was unaffiliated.
 While I admired immensely the novel’s deliquent character, Holden, the closest I came to precocious was being unrelentingly suspicious.”

 In the mid-1970s, Richard Milazzo became the editor and co-publisher of Out of London Press.
 Among the books he edited were The Syntactic Revolution: The Collected Writings of Abraham Lincoln Gillespie (New York, 1980) and the first English facsimile edition of Pontormo’s Diary, translated by Rosemary Mayer (New York, 1982).
-Other titles included the first monograph on Vito Acconci by Mario Diacono, Discussion by Annina Nosei-Weber and Robert Pincus-Witten’s Postminimalism.
-In 1981, he co-edited La rosa disabitata 1960-1980 for Feltrinelli, one of the first anthologies to document the post-Gertrude Stein ‘Language’ writing movement in America, which included the writings of Vito Acconci, Charles Bernstein, John Cage, Clark Coolidge, Lyn Hejinian, Dick Higgins, Frank Kuenstler, Jackson Mac Low, Bob Perelman, Bern Porter and Jerome Rothenberg, “a so-called avant-garde movement [he] grew to despise.”
+Other titles included the first monograph on Vito Acconci by Mario Diacono (a concrete poet who eventually became an art dealer); Discussion by Annina Nosei-Weber, an anthology based on a symposium she organized at New York University before she became an art dealer, which addressed discussion as an art form (Joseph Beuys, Ian Wilson, International Local, etc.); and Robert Pincus-Witten’s Postminimalism, perhaps his most important book, which collected his most seminal texts on ’70s art and artists written originally for Artforum and Arts Magazine.
+In 1981, Richard co-edited La rosa disabitata 1960-1980 for Feltrinelli, one of the first anthologies to document the post-Gertrude Stein ‘Language’ writing or ‘Language Poetry’ movement in America, or, at least its roots, which included the writings of Vito Acconci, Charles Bernstein, John Cage, Clark Coolidge, Lyn Hejinian, Dick Higgins, Frank Kuenstler, Jackson Mac Low, Bob Perelman, Bern Porter and Jerome Rothenberg, “a so-called avant-garde movement [he] grew to despise.”

 He delivered the lecture “Rhetorical Answers: Curating and the Practice of Criticism” at The Meadows School of the Arts, Southern Methodist University, Dallas, Texas, in conjunction with the Lecture Series “Between Art and Life,” in celebration of Robert Rauschenberg’s receiving The Meadows Award for Excellence in the Arts.
 He has also lectured to Sotheby’s “Connoisseurship in Contemporary Art” seminar, and delivered a paper to the symposium, “The Convergence of Art and Philosophy,” with Jean Baudrillard, Joseph Kosuth and Peter Halley, at ICASA, New York University.
 He has also delivered a lecture on the work of Jeff Koons, “Against Interpretation; or, the Decline of Abstraction in Contemporary Sculpture,” at the New York Studio School; a series of six lectures on Philip Taaffe at the Istituto Universitario di Architettura di Venezia; a paper on poetics, “A Poem is Political, How?” at Stony Brook University; and a talk recently at the School of Continuing Education, New York University, entitled “Jeff Koons: Shiny on the Outside, Hollow on the Inside,” which was subsequently published in two parts at hyperallergic (Weekend).
 He has given poetry readings at Beyond Baroque Foundation, Venice, CA.; Cornelia Street Cafe, Bowery Poetry Club, and the Russian Tea Room, in New York; and several other “surrogate readings” – i.e., readings in which the author asked others to read his work in his stead, including at the Fondazione Gesualdo Bufalino, Comiso, Sicily.
 This, even while he is in attendance in the audience, finding the reading of poetry to be “a circus-like, embarrasingly excessive, expression of self.
 Such ordeals, such antics, ought to be limited to the uncoordinated intimacy of the bedroom.”

-Most recently, he conducted two such poetry projects titled “Drahcir Ozzalim aka Richard Milazzo: A Surrogate Video Reading,” six poems by Richard Milazzo read by Daniel Rothbart at Rothbart’s Public Artwork, Flotilla: A Floating Sculptural Installation in Oakdale Lake, recorded in Oakdale Park, Hudson, New York, October 24, 2020; and “A Way of Happening: A Surrogate Video Reading,” four poems by Richard Milazzo, read by Daniel Rothbart at Rothbart’s Water Clocks: A Floating Sculptural Installation in the Hudson River, curated by Aaron Levi Garvey, The Hudson Eye, August 27 - September 6, 2021.
+Most recently, he conducted several poetry projects titled “Drahcir Ozzalim aka Richard Milazzo: A Surrogate Video Reading,” six poems by Richard Milazzo read by Daniel Rothbart at Rothbart’s Public Artwork, Flotilla: A Floating Sculptural Installation in Oakdale Lake, recorded in Oakdale Park, Hudson, New York, October 24, 2020; “A Way of Happening: A Surrogate Video Reading,” four poems by Richard Milazzo, read by Daniel Rothbart at Rothbart’s Water Clocks: A Floating Sculptural Installation in the Hudson River, curated by Aaron Levi Garvey, The Hudson Eye, August 27 - September 6, 2021; and a discussion with Richard Milazzo and Daniel Rothbart, and Reading of “My Portrait by Fantin-Latour” (poem) by Richard Milazzo, moderated by Éric Longo, Interim Executive Director, Flow Chart Foundation, Hudson, New York, June 26, 2025.

 In the 1990s, he co-curated the New Era Space in New York, a three-month project sponsored by Leo Castelli, which took place from October to December 1991, and included the one-person shows for the following 15 artists: James Hill, Harland Miller, Donna Moylan, Jeffrey Plate, Adam Rolston; Robert Beck and Jeff Litchfield, Billy Copley, Joo Chung, Nancy M. Hoffman, Nicholas Howey; Robert Burke, Tony Feher, Fabian Marcaccio, Joan Snitzer, Tyler Turkle.
 He curated an exhibition space he founded, 11, rue Larrey at Sidney Janis Gallery; and co-founded, with Howard B. Johnson and Joy L. Glass, and edits the publishing house, Edgewise Press, which has published books and editions by such cultural figures as Alan Jones, Bruce Benderson, Peter Halley, Jonathan Lasker, Cid Corman, B.H.
 Friedman, Abraham David Christian, Remo Guidieri, Rackstraw Downes, Mary de Rachewiltz, John T. Spike, Vik Muniz, Saint Clair Cemin, Enrico Pedrini, Joseph Masheck, Peter Nadin, Ross Bleckner, Joseph Nechvatal, Donald Baechler, Alessandro Twombly, Not Vital, Meg Webster, among others.
 In 1996, he curated Realism After Seven A.M.: Realist Painting After Edward Hopper – An Exhibition of 25 Artists in Honor of the 25th Anniversary of the Hopper House, which included such arists as Lennart Anderson, Rackstraw Downes, Richard Estes, Eric Fischl, Paul Georges, Duncan Hannah, Mark Innerst, Alex Katz, Stephen Lack, Malcolm Morley, Philip Pearlstein, Fairfield Porter, Bill Rice, Ed Ruscha, Eric Sparre, Mark Tansey, Robert Terry, and Robin Tewes; and, in 1998, he organized an art auction and benefit exhibition to relaunch Barney Rosset’s Evergreen Review on line.